FahedHermoza/android-architecture-roadmap/README.md

 - **[Post: The Software Architecture Chronicles](https://herbertograca.com/2017/07/03/the-software-architecture-chronicles/)**

 ## 💡 Inspiration
-This project is inspired by [Mobile Developer Security Roadmap ](https://github.com/rviannaoliveira/mobile-developer-security-roadmap), [Android Developer Roadmap 2022](https://github.com/skydoves/android-developer-roadmap).
+This project is inspired by [Mobile Developer Security Roadmap ](https://github.com/rviannaoliveira/mobile-developer-security-roadmap) and [Android Developer Roadmap 2022](https://github.com/skydoves/android-developer-roadmap).
 So thank you for the authors providing the roadmap ideas.
 Also, you can learn a lot of knowledge from the repositories.

 ## 🚦 Wrap Up
 If you have an idea to improve the map, feel free to discuss it in the issues.

 ## ⚠️  Disclamer
-This information is focused on semi-senior and senior engineers.
-Use your own judgement and use with caution.
+Use the content of this repository at your discretion and with caution.

 ## Find this project useful? :heart: